My Name: Debbie Johnson

 My family moved a lot when I was young, so asking me where I grew up is a trick question!
 My husband and I decided to raise our children in one place, and we chose to live in Kennebunk, Maine, where we’ve been since 2001.
 It is a great place to live!

 If I had to pick one food to eat for the rest of my life, it would be potatoes.
 They are good so many ways!
 I love most vegetables, though.

 Other Info To Share:

 I am married and have three children.
-My two daughters have graduated from college and are both currently working in South Korea teaching English to Korean children.
+My two daughters have graduated from college.
+My oldest teaches English to children in South Korea, and my other daughter died in August of 2019.
 My son is in high school and he competes in track and obstacle course fitness (like American Ninja Warrior).
 When I’m not playing volleyball, I enjoy tennis, pickleball, and cooking.